tanyipeng834/youtube-data-analytics/README.md

 # Usage
 ```
-Import this repository and run all cells from the yotube.ipynb file
+Import this repository and run all cells from the youtube.ipynb file
 It will prompt you for the category you want to analyse on.
 Please input a appropriate category based on the documentation
 ```